matthew-pernes/my_e-commerce_project/README.md

 Raw data can be found in raw_data.csv

-Queries can be found in MySQL_queries.sql
+Queries and in-depth insights for data interpretation are found in MySQL_queries.sql

-📊 Project Highlights & Insights
+📊 Project Highlights & Insight Summary
 1. Logistics Efficiency by Shipment Mode
 Insight: Evaluated volume vs. delay counts across Flight, Ship, and Road.